 If your broker goes bankrupt and decides to self-liquidate, you’ll want to immediately collect your brokerage account records.
-Even if you only have online-copies of your statements, download them to your computer so that you can print them later, if needed.
+Even if you only have online copies of your statements, download them to your computer so that you can print them later, if needed.

 Next, keep an eye out for your claim form.
 If your broker doesn’t send you one, you can download your own copy from the SIPC website.
-You can also request a claim form by the trustee of the liquidation proceeding.
-Or you can ask for a claim form by emailing the SIPC at [email protected] or by calling them at 202-371-8300.
+You can also request a claim form from the trustee of the liquidation proceeding.
+Or you can ask for a claim form by emailing the SIPC at email@example.com or by calling them at 202-371-8300.

 Finally, fill out your claim and form and send it to your trustee.
 The deadline for filing a claim is usually 60 days after the notice of the bankruptcy proceeding is published.
 Your specific deadline could be shorter or longer.
 But the maximum deadline to receive SIPC protection for a claim is six months after the publication date.